-You are cordially invited to attend the Annual Meeting of Stockholders of ArcBest Corporation (the "Company") on Tuesday, April 26, 2016 at 8:00 a.m.
+You are cordially invited to attend the Annual Meeting of Stockholders of ArcBest Corporation (the "Company") on Tuesday, May 2, 2017 at 8:00 a.m.
 (CDT) at the principal offices of the Company located at 3801 Old Greenwood Road, Fort Smith, Arkansas 72903.
 In addition to this notice, enclosed are a proxy card and a proxy statement containing information about the following matters to be acted upon at the meeting:

-- I. To elect ten directors for a one-year term to expire at the 2017 Annual Meeting of Stockholders; - II.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2016; - III.
-To conduct an advisory vote on executive compensation; - IV.
-To approve the material plan terms of the Executive Officer Annual Incentive Compensation Plan, as amended, for purposes of complying with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended; and - V. To act upon such other matters as may properly be brought before the meeting affecting the business and affairs of the Company.
+- I. To elect nine directors for a one-year term to expire at the 2018 Annual Meeting of Stockholders; - II.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2017; - III.
+To conduct an advisory vote on executive compensation; - To conduct an advisory vote on the frequency of holding future advisory votes on executive compensation; - V. To act upon such other matters as may properly be brought before the meeting affecting the business and affairs of the Company.

-Only stockholders of record at the close of business on February 29, 2016 are entitled to notice of and to vote at the meeting or any adjournment(s) or postponement(s) thereof.
+Only stockholders of record at the close of business on March 6, 2017 are entitled to notice of and to vote at the meeting or any adjournment(s) or postponement(s) thereof.
 Whether or not you plan to attend the meeting, please complete, sign, date and return the enclosed proxy card or follow the instructions on the proxy card and vote by Internet or by telephone as promptly as possible.
 It is important that your shares be represented at the meeting.